router-protocol/router-chain-docs/docs/message-transfer/evm-guides/understanding-functions/iSend.md

 ### **2. routeAmount:**

-If one wants to transfer Route tokens along with the call, they will have to pass the amount of tokens to be transferred here.
+To transfer Route tokens along with the call, one must specify the amount of tokens to be transferred in this field.

 ### **3. routeRecipient:**

-If one wants to transfer Route tokens along with the call, they will have to pass the address of recipient on the destination chain to which Route tokens will be minted on destination chain.
+To transfer Route tokens along with the call, users will need to provide the recipient's address on the destination chain to which the Route tokens will be minted.

 ### **4. destChainId:**